calyau/maxima/macosx/Readme.md

  - In case that the gnuplot project doesn't build a gnuplot image in a format we can include besides maxima and wxMaxima a suitable gnuplot may be found at http://ricardo.ecn.wfu.edu/pub/gnuplot.
+ - Add "How to install.rtf" to the image.
  - Create a symlink to /Applications in the folder containing the three applications
  - Switch the window to icon view and arrange icons as needed.